adam-sagar/Mini-Project-3/README.md

     -   Wizard Information:

     Discover information about the various wizards and witches that inhabit the magical world.
-Users can use request parameters to get a single wizard's bio instead of retrieving all of them.
+By utilizing request queries, users can effortlessly search for a particular character by their first, last, or full name.

     -   Adding to Favorite House: